 Due dates regarding the Seminar:

-The Application and Report MUST! be submitted one week before the seminar at the latest (can be later if agreed with the curator).
+The Application and Report MUST! be submitted NOT LATER THAN ONE WEEK BEFORE the seminar at the latest (can be later if agreed with the curator).

 - The assessment criteria for internship courses are published in TTÜ ÕIS.

 - The Training Report grade is constructed by looking at the parts described in the Report Guide, their informativeness and relevance.
 Correctness of formatting and its compliance to TTÜ School of Engineering student works formatting guide have some weight in final grade.